 Mr. Murphy is a two term past member of the Board of Directors of the West Chester University Alumni Association, is a member of the University's Law Alumni Chapter, a member of the Chester County Chapter, and a WCU Professional Network (PRONET) student mentor.
 He also has substantial accomplishments as an artist.
 His capabilities span the world of music to include jazz, classical, popular and choral works.
 He has been a freelance musician and arranged and performed with a number of well known popular and jazz groups during and after his college years

 Mr. Murphy was recently named the number one 2018 Top Lawyer for entertainment law by MAIN LINE TODAY magazine.

 Mr. Murphy lives in West Chester (Birmingham Township), Chester County, Pennsylvania.
-His daughter, Mackenzie, is a graduate of The Agnes Irwin School and Dartmouth College, and is currently employed by Bridgewater Associates, a hedge fund, located in Westport, Connecticut.
+His daughter, Mackenzie, is a graduate of The Agnes Irwin School and Dartmouth College.

 Selected programs and speaking engagements include the following:

 The Institute of Film and Television, Tisch School of the Arts, New York University